SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: The SelfCF Framework

 Finally, we stop gradient on the target network and force the backpropagation of loss over the online network only.
 We follow the stop gradient ($sg$) operator as in~\cite{grill2020bootstrap, chen2021exploring}, and implement the operator by updating Equation~\ref{eq:loss} as:

 With the stop gradient operator, the target network receives no gradient from $(\tilde{e}_u, \tilde{e}_i)$.
 However, the encoder $f$ in the online network receives gradients from user-item pair $(\dot{e}_u, \dot{e}_i)$, and optimizes its parameters towards the global optimum.
-The pseudo-code of S{ ELF}CF is in Algorithm 1.
+Conversely, the removal of this operator can cause instability in online network learning, which we will verify this through ablation study.
+The reason is that the online and target networks simulate the student-teacher-like network~\cite{tarvainen2017mean} in which only the online network is optimized to predict the positively interacted item (user) presented by the target network.
+Additionally, we add regularization penalty on the online embeddings $(\ie e_u$ and $e_i)$ and the predictor $h$.
+The final loss function is: